-What does milk have in common with garlic, calcium, physical activity and foods containing dietary fibre?
+What do dairy products have in common with whole grains, calcium, physical activity and foods containing dietary fibre?
 There is strong evidence for all five factors showing they reduce the risk of colorectal cancer.

 That is the conclusion of the report from the World Cancer Research Fund and the American Institute for Cancer Research.
-The most convincing evidence for reducing colon cancer risk is found with physical activity and foods containing dietary fibre.
-The report also points out that there is consistent and very good evidence that milk, calcium and garlic all probably protect against colon cancer.
+The report also points out that vitamin C, vitamin D and fish might protect against colon cancer.

 The report on colorectal cancer is based on a systematic review of the research literature done by an Expert Panel of scientists.
-In their review, they noted that 8 out of 10 cohort studies found decreased risk of colon cancer as milk intake increased.
-The report was published in 2011.
+In their review, they noted that 8 out of 10 cohort studies found a decreased risk of colon cancer as milk intake increased.
+The report was published in 2017 and revised in 2018.

 The Expert Panel ranks the various risk factors.
 Their conclusions regarding factors decreasing risk of colon cancer can be found in the table below.